urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 ## Exercises

-- Run through the [Example](#example) yourself on a fake ship if you've not done so already.
+- Run through the [example](#example) yourself on a fake ship if you've not done so already.
 - Have a read through the [Ford rune documentation](/docs/arvo/ford/ford#ford-runes) for details about importing libraries, structures and other things.
 - Try the `+dbug` generator out on some other agents, like `:settings-store +dbug`, `:btc-wallet +dbug`, etc, and try some of its options [described above](#dbug).
-- Have a quick look over the source of the `%default-agent` library, locate at `/lib/default-agent.hoon` in the `%base` desk.
+- Have a quick look over the source of the `default-agent` library, located at `/lib/default-agent.hoon` in the `%base` desk.
 We've not yet covered what the different arms do but it's still useful to get a general idea, and you'll likely want to refer back to it later.